Oral health in old age

 Region Östergötland

-Domiciliary professional oral care for dependent elderly, a PhD-project
+Domiciliary professional oral care for dependent older persons, a PhD-project

-Elderly patients with functional limitations and care dependency present many obstacles to this traditional dental care.
-The result will be dental visits only in emergency case and prophylactic care will not be performed.
-The Swedish dental remuneration from 1999 includs a possibility for home visits to dependent patients by a dental hygienist to perform an oral health care assessment.
-Professional oral care is often not included, even if it can be conducted with rather simple dental equipment with high quality in a home environment.
-County councils or regions have also applied restrictions regarding the annual number of subsidized prophylactic oral care treatments.
-The rationale for this is probably tradition and economy due to absence of scientific evidence of benefits.
+Older patients with functional variations and care dependency present many obstacles to traditional, clinical dental care.
+Dental visits may only be actual in emergency cases and prophylactic care will be overlooked.
+The Swedish dental remuneration from 1999 includes home visits to dependent patients by a dental hygienist to perform an oral health care assessment.
+Professional oral care can also be conducted with simple equipment in a home environment but county councils or regions have applied restrictions regarding the number of subsidized prophylactic oral care treatments, usually four times during a year.
+The rationale for this is probably tradition and economy due to absence of scientific evidence.
+Is this routine effective to handle the progress of common dental diseases as caries and gingival problems or should we implement other activities?

-The project aims to evaluate the effect of domiciliary prophylactic professional oral care interventions for care dependent home living elderly, and to establish evidence based recommendations for domiciliary prophylactic professional oral care in this patient group.
+The project aims to evaluate the effect of domiciliary prophylactic professional oral care interventions for care dependent home living older persons, and to establish evidence based recommendations for this patient group.

 Group members